Danner Mountain 600 Hiking Boot Review

 The Danner Mountain 600 Boots are waterproof, plain and simple.
 The boots have a waterproof lining that Danner calls Danner Dry.
 I’ve submerged the boots in water and had dozens of days out the snow and no water was able to get in.

 Overall, I’ve been more than happy with Danner Mountain 600 hiking boots.
-They boots have everything that you could ever ask for in a hiking boot and I am more than happy to recommend these boots for anyone looking for a solid pair of hiking boots.
+The boots have everything that you could ever ask for in a hiking boot and I am more than happy to recommend these boots for anyone looking for a solid pair of hiking boots.
 Keep in mind, you don’t have to be a hardcore outdoors person to make good use of these boots.
 If you happen to put your hiking boots through the paces, the Mountain 600’s are sure to treat you well.
+For more info visit rei.com or amazon.com/danner.